chenaaron3/sales/README.md

 - **Customer Behavior**: How do customers buy?
 What patterns can we identify?
 - **Product Performance**: Which products drive revenue?
 What are the trends?
 - **Store Performance**: How do different stores compare?
 Online vs brick-and-mortar?
+- **Employee Performance**: Which employees drive the most sales?
+What products do they sell?
 - **Customer Segmentation**: How can we segment customers for targeted marketing?
 - **Birthday Correlation**: Is there a correlation between birthdays and sales?
 - **Temporal Patterns**: When do customers buy?
 What days are busiest?